raul23/Darth-Vader-RPi/docs/main_config.rst

 ``sound_effects`` takes a list of sound objects having the following properties:

-   - ``name``: name of the sound which will be displayed in the terminal
+   - ``id``: name of the sound which will be displayed in the terminal
    - ``filename``: relative to the directory `sounds_directory <#sounds-directory-label>`__
    - ``audio_channel_id``: the audio channel used for playing the sound.
 See